-Lan Yu's Friendship with the Prefect Crown Prince Zhu Biao
+Friendship with the Perfect Crown Prince Zhu Biao

-Prince Zhu Biao, Lan Yu’s best friend, was the first son of Emperor Zhu Yuanzhang and Queen Ma Xiuying, also was the crown prince of the Ming Dynasty.
+Zhu Biao (1355 — 1392), Lan Yu’s best friend, was the first son of Emperor Zhu Yuanzhang and Empress Ma and the crown prince of the Ming Dynasty.

-Prince Zhu Biao was a very kind and smart person, who was highly appreciated and loved by his parents.
+Prince Zhu Biao was a very kind and talented person who was highly appreciated and loved by his parents.

-After the Ming Dynasty was established, Emperor Zhu Yuanzhang immediately nominated Zhu Biao as crown prince, and sent the best marshals and ministers to teach and assist him; since then, Zhu Biao was raised and trusted as the heir of Empire Ming.
+After the Ming Dynasty was established, Emperor Zhu Yuanzhang immediately nominated Zhu Biao as the crown prince and sent the best marshals and ministers to teach and assist him.

-Zhu Biao participated in politics and governance very young, and did an excellent job; he was respected and supported by everyone, important ministers, generals, other princes, let alone his own beloved parents.
+Zhu Biao participated in politics and governance very young and did an excellent job.
+Everyone respected and supported him, including important ministers, generals, and other princes, let alone his beloved parents.

-Moreover, he was a very good big brother, who always took care of his little brothers and covered up for them when they made mistakes.
+Moreover, he was a perfect big brother who always cared for his siblings and covered up for them when they made mistakes.

-The perfect heir Zhu Biao married to a niece of General Lan Yu, and nominated her as his queen; this marriage made Lan Yu and Zhu Biao got even closer.
+The perfect heir Zhu Biao married a niece of General Lan Yu and nominated her as his queen; this marriage made Lan Yu and Zhu Biao get even closer.

-Lan Yu also suggested Zhu Biao to eliminate his fourth younger brother Zhu Di, saying that Zhu Di was ambitious over the throne, and was quite able to rebel in the future.
+Lan Yu also suggested that Zhu Biao eliminate his fourth younger brother Zhu Di, saying that Zhu Di was ambitious about the throne and could rebel in the future.